wkolman/about/handbook/product/roadmap.md

 ## Wishlist

 - Sourcegraph extensions - we have the infrastructure in place and a few good (non-code intelligence) extensions that are enjoyed by many users.
 We would love to continue to add additional context to code from other services and make those integrations top-notch.
-- Browser extension improvements
-  - Firefox warnings - getting the extension to meet the standards for Firefox add-ons (some background)
-  - Improving UX of the extension to make it feel like a natural part of the code host
+- Improving UX of the browser extension to make it feel like a natural part of the code host
 - Consistent search results - find a balance between speed and consistent ordering.
 It can be confusing to get different results each time a search is run, and we should show users the things they care about (prioritize recent repositories, popular repositories, or repositories that are owned by the team they are part of).
 - Add support for more code hosts with the browser extension (e.g., Bitbucket Cloud, Gerrit).
 - Code host integrations